ddev/ddev.com/README.md

 DDev already has all the dependencies included.

 1. Run `ddev start && ddev npm install` set up the project’s dependencies.
-3. `npm run build` can be found at the base URL and `npm run dev` is found at URL:4321.
+3. `ddev npm run build` can be found at the base URL and `ddev npm run dev` is found at https://<projectname>.ddev.site:4321.
 Dev has Vite HMR(hot module reloading) among other features.
 The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).

 To generate a static copy of the site, run `ddev npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `ddev npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).